koshakji/koshakji.github.io/about.md

 permalink: "/about"
 ---

-I'm Majd Koshakji, a software developer, geek, and Chicago Bulls fan.
+I'm Majd Koshakji, a programmer, geek, and Chicago Bulls fan.